 Verdict: Fraud detection AI works best as a first-pass filter — it narrows the human review burden to the files that actually warrant scrutiny.

 In private lending, the fraud risk that kills portfolios is rarely the obvious forgery.
 It’s the borrower who qualifies on paper but whose cash flow story doesn’t hold under pressure.
 AI flags the subtle inconsistencies — a deposit pattern that doesn’t match the stated business type, or a tax return whose line items don’t reconcile with the bank statements.
-We’ve seen files pass manual review that an AI anomaly score would have escalated immediately.
+Files that pass manual review get escalated by an AI anomaly score before a credit decision is ever made.
 The tool doesn’t make the call; it makes sure the right human gets the right information before the call is made.

 5. Regulatory and Compliance Screening